nextcloud/news/docs/developer/External-Api.md

 **Note**: The current Etag implementation contains a unix timestamp in milliseconds.
 This is an implementation detail and you should not rely on it.

 ### API Level Detection
-To see which API levels are supported, make a request to the following route:
+To find out which API levels are supported, make a request to the following route:

 * **Method**: GET
 * **Route**: https://yourowncloud.com/index.php/apps/news/api